Renderings courtesy of Patrick Vogel. Above: a rack that is also a bench. Brilliance courtesy of local architect Jon Glasgow.

 “The city opted to go cheap and mass-produced.
 All they cared about was getting the money and getting the system going with no patience and no heed to design.
 And when you go down that route, you get a city that looks cheap.
 You get thoughtless crap.”

-So when former City of Long Beach “grant rainmaker” Sumi Gant scored millions of dollars to fill the city with bike racks, many were excited.
+So when former City of Long Beach grant rainmaker and the all-around pure-class woman that is Sumi Gant scored millions of dollars to fill the city with bike racks, many were excited.
 The Bike Rack Program, funded largely through the Obama Administration’s American Recovery & Reinvestment Act, permits businesses to have a free bike rack installed in front of their business.

-At first appearances, it was an obvious need: the Master Bike Plan for Long Beach noted the inadequate bike parking throughout the city, launching formal efforts to include racks at parks, public buildings, transit centers and stops, and along the San Gabriel River bike path.
+At first appearances, it was an obvious need: the Master Bike Plan for Long Beach, at the time, noted the inadequate bike parking throughout the city, launching formal efforts to include racks at parks, public buildings, transit centers and stops, and along the San Gabriel River bike path.

 What many were not prepared for is the onslaught of random, hodgepodge racks that mimic bad clip art from Microsoft word, from cupcakes to cups of coffee.
 Don’t get me wrong: there are bike racks which resemble things and look great—but there was also a reason that Byrne didn’t place thousands of his own representative racks throughout New York: it would be tacky in terms of design.